skin-is-black/alx-zero_day/0x03-git/README.md

-Fave is a good artiste
+Fave is a good artiste tbh